IdreesInc/Graduation-Cap/dev-journal.md

 # Dev Journal

+## October 3rd, 2021

+- So, if I want to create a command and control server still, then the first thing I should probably figure out is what I actually want to control.
+Let's list em off:
+  - Brightness
+  - Image override - basically I want the ability to choose what image to display before letting the "slideshow" continue
+  - Git pull the submissions repo
+  - Restart the whole bloody thing
+- That's probably about it.
+The brightness thing is easy, just change the in-memory setting after getting a message.
+Git pull is probably as easy as using some python module that executes shell commands.
+Restarting the Raspberry Pi is just as easy, though if I just want to restart the server that might be harder (maybe execute a combined kill and python command?).
+The image override will be the hardest thing to program, but it is also the most important.
+We will see how that goes.

 ## October 2nd, 2021

 - Gave it some _more_ thought, and decided excluding the relay server is the easy and boring move.